oracle-livelabs/converged/obaas/provision/provision.md

     * `Autonomous Database Network Access` : Choose the Autonomous Database network access.
 Leave the default value of *SECURE_ACCESS*
     * `ADB Access Control` : Comma separated list of CIDR blocks from which the ADB can be accessed.
 This only applies if *SECURE_ACCESS* was chosen.
 Leave default value of `0.0.0.0/0`.
     * `Autonomous Database ECPU Core Count` : Choose how many ECPU cores will be elastically allocated.
 Leave default value of 2.
-    * `Allow Autonomous Database OCPU Auto Scaling` : Enable auto scaling for the ADB ECPU core count (x3 ADB ECPU).
+    * `Allow Autonomous Database OCPU Auto Scaling` : Enable auto-scaling for the ADB ECPU core count (x3 ADB ECPU).
 Leave the default value of *un-checked*.
     * `Autonomous Database Data Storage Size` : Choose ADB Database Data Storage Size in gigabytes.
 Leave the default value of *20GB*.
     * `Autonomous Database License Model` : The Autonomous Database license model.
 Leave the default value of *LICENSE_INCLUDED*.
     * `Create an Object Storage Bucket for ADB?` : Leave the default value of *un-checked*.